-Undergraduate Concentration Audition: Approximately tenfifteen minutes to show the faculty some progress or potential on the instrument.
+Undergraduate Concentration Audition: Approximately tenshow the faculty some progress or potential on the instrument.

 Masters Audition: Thirty (30) minutes; repertoire should be in contrasting tempos and from different historical periods.
 A major work of Bach (Prelude and Fugue, Trio Sonata) is expected.
 (Please see Appendix B for more specific information.)